ManticoreGamesInc/platform-documentation/src/tutorials/race_timer.md

 ## Summary

 Timers are used in a wide range of games for many different things.
-Armed with the knowledge in this tutorial you can apply these new skills for creating accurate times to your own games.
+Armed with the knowledge in this tutorial you can apply these new skills for creating accurate times for your games.

 Breaking down a feature to see what components may be needed is a good way to see that not everything is as complex as it first may seem.

-Try changing the race track, add a few turns, elevation changes so that it's more interesting to players.
+Try changing the race track, add a few turns, and elevation changes so that it's more interesting to players.

 Here are some ideas that you could consider implementing: